 Appreciation of the role of convenient categories was in full force by the early seventies (for a sample, see Peter May’s Geometry of Iterated Loop Spaces, where the category of Hausdorff k-spaces plays a foundational role).
 The notion of a “convenient category” is recognized elsewhere too (and not just within the categorical and algebraic topology communities); see for example the book by Kriegl and Michor.

 Booth, Peter I. The exponential law of maps.
 II.
 Math.
 Z. 121 (1971), 311–319.

-Ronnie Brown Topology and Groupoids, Booksurge (2006), Section 5.9: Spaces of functions and the compact-open topology.
+Ronnie Brown Topology and Groupoids, Booksurge (2006), available from amazon: Section 5.9: Spaces of functions and the compact-open topology.